awsdocs/amazon-emr-management-guide/doc_source/emr-lf-iam-role.md

 1. An IAM role for non\-Lake Formation AWS services\.

-This section gives an overview of these roles and the policies that you need to include for each role\.For information about creating these roles, see [Before You Begin](emr-lf-prerequisites.md)\.
+This section gives an overview of these roles and the policies that you need to include for each role\.
+For information about creating these roles, see [Before You Begin](emr-lf-prerequisites.md)\.

 ## EC2 Instance Profile<a name="emr-lf-iam-role-EC2"></a>